Our Journey Through Lent: A Devotional Booklet and Interactive Slide – Synod of CNOB

 These devotional booklets, created by the Salt Project, are a delightful way to engage in both scriptural and literary reflection during Lent.

 In these Lenten devotionals, biblical texts and simple, accessible practices weave together with Dickinson’s or Oliver’s poetic vision, creating a 40-day journey into the heart of the holiest week of the year.
 Great for people who already love poetry and for those who want an introduction to the genre.

 While these poetry devotionals are created for adults, Salt also has great Lenten resources for the whole family.

-Beginning with Ash Wednesday, this weekly devotional for adults follows the Revised Common Lectionary (Year B) through Easter Sunday.
-Each week offers: commentary, poetry, visual art, written reflections and colouring pages based on the theme of “again and again.”
+Beginning with Ash Wednesday, this weekly devotional for adults follows the Revised Common Lectionary (Year C) through Easter Sunday.
+The scriptures for this Lenten season are filled with parables and promises of God’s abundant and expansive grace.
+Full to the Brim reminds us to live fully—as we pursue justice and hope, or express grief and gratitude.
 Along with the weekly devotional, churches have the option of purchasing additional art and resources connected to the theme.